jalvarezga/jalvarezga.github.io/_posts/2018-07-17-traffic-nyc.markdown

 ## Data analysis

+Our data is divided by neighborhoods in NYC.
+We have  access to the daily rides in each of the metro stations in the city.
+We compared the average number of daily rides in each station between 2019 and 2020, and grouped each station to the neighborhood that they belong.
+We obtained a decline percentage by comparing the average daily metro rides in each neighborhood in 2019 and 2020.
+This is the response variable.

 ![]({{ site.baseurl }}/images/nyc_subway/nycSections.png)
 *Map of NYC divided by neighborhoods in the city's boroughs excluding Staten Island.*

 ![]({{ site.baseurl }}/images/nyc_subway/mapa_calor_res.png)
 *Heat map of the change in the use of the subway system after the pandemic.*
+We can appreciate that the neighborhood that experienced the greatest decline in the average metro usage was the Financial District of NYC, which is located at the southern tip of Manhattan.
+Comparing 2019 and 2020, the average daily metro usage was reduced in more than 80%.

+We considered many explanatory variables and we did a deep data analysis.
+Here we only present a brief picture of such analysis to summarize the project.

 ![]({{ site.baseurl }}/images/nyc_subway/work_travel_time.png)
 *Average time to work (in minutes) for people in each neighborhood in relation to the response variable.*